vineetsemwal/zuul-customtoken/README.md

 3)urls not starting with /admin/ or /public/ (token required for authentication )

 ### Two roles are there
-1)admin : can access every thing
+1)admin : can access every urls
-2)user: can access
+2)user: can access non admin urls

 Run discovery server , it will occupy 8585 port, run gateway (8587 port), run customers app (8586 port)